 OECD Home › Bribery and corruption › Bribery in international business › Latest Documents

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Australia.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in South Africa.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in France.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Chile.

 This initiative works to help African countries in their fight against bribery of public officials in business transactions and to improve corporate integrity and accountability

 This Recommendation was adopted by the OECD in order to enhance the ability of the 39 States Parties to the Anti-Bribery Convention to prevent, detect and investigate allegations of foreign bribery.